Curriculum Overview

 History

-In KS3 History, the topic taught, focus on some of the most significant moments in British and World History.
+In KS3 History, the topic taught, focuses on some of the most significant moments in British and World History.
 Students are taught to find out about what happened in the past.
 Through a critical examination of the primary sources, students develop their historical skills and their ability to uncover the truth.
-The overriding aim of the study of History is for students to emerge as well rounded, knowledgeable citizens.
-We ensure the teaching of History is fun and learning is supported through a wide range of exciting, interactive activities which bring the past to life.
+The overriding aim of the study of History is for students to emerge as well-rounded, knowledgeable citizens.
+We ensure the teaching of history is fun and learning is supported through a wide range of exciting, interactive activities which bring the past to life.

 Geography